AhmadPayan/CSharp-Simple-IoC-Container/README.md

 By doing this, All of the objects just creating once.

-**WARNING: Please do not use this as your project IoC Container,  It lacks many features and functionality.**
+**WARNING: Please do not use this as your project IoC Container,  It lacks many features and functionalities.**